Caravan towing mirrors are extended mirrors that fit onto a cars existing wing mirrors. They are a MUST have accessory !

 To be fully compliant with the law you should have a mirror on each side of the towing vehicle.
 If not you can face a fine of 3 points & a £1000.00 fine for each infringment.
 Which means each side of the vehicle !

-Please get in touch if you have any questions about the most suitable mirrors for you.
+Please leave a comment below, if you have any questions about the most suitable mirrors for you.